cxandy/SmartAmplifier-ESP32/README.md

  Audio Streaming Buffer: Ensure proper buffer settings for stable playback.

 ### Application Scenarios
- SmartAmplifier-ESP32 combines the robust computational power of the ESP32 with a high-fidelity Class-D amplifier, making it ideal for developing premium audio products and smart home integration projects.
-Whether for audio enthusiasts or developers, SmartAmplifier-ESP32 stands out as an excellent choice due to its powerful hardware and flexible software support.
+ SmartAmp combines the robust computational power of the ESP32 with a high-fidelity Class-D amplifier, making it ideal for developing premium audio products and smart home integration projects.
+Whether for audio enthusiasts or developers, SmartAmp stands out as an excellent choice due to its powerful hardware and flexible software support.